Hillsborough College

-Hillsborough Community College (HCC) is a public community college in Hillsborough County, Florida.
+Hillsborough College (HC), formerly known as Hillsborough Community College, is a public community college in Hillsborough County, Florida.
 It is part of the Florida College System.

 History

 HCC was one of the last community colleges to be created in Florida, founded in 1968.
 Only Pasco–Hernando State College, out of the 28-school Florida community college system, was founded later.

 In January 2008 the school opened its first residence hall, Hawk's Landing, named after the school mascot.
 This marks HCC as one of the few community colleges with its own residence hall.

 On July 1, 2025, Hillsborough Community College announced that it will undergo a rebrand, dropping "Community" from its name in the process to become Hillsborough College.

+On January 20, 2026, there was vote by the college's board of trustees to allow for the Tampa Bay Rays to develop the Dale Mabry campus into a sports complex including the a new stadium for the team.
+The trustees discussed a nonbinding memorandum of understanding (MOU) to outline key terms and conditions for any project agreement.
+"The MOU does not require the College to do the Project, and it can be terminated by the Board at any time," the agenda reads.
+"If the MOU is approved, the Rays and the College will begin negotiating and drafting Project agreements for the Board’s review approval at a future meeting."
+The board of trustees approved the initial step to begin negotiating this project on the site.

 Campus

 The college has five campuses located throughout the county.
 Locations include: Brandon, Dale Mabry, Plant City, Ybor City, and South Shore (on the south shore of Tampa Bay in Ruskin); with the Dale Mabry campus being the largest.
 There are also instructional centers at MacDill Air Force Base (South Tampa/aligned with the Plant City Campus) and at the Regent (Riverview) aligned with the Brandon Campus.
 Administrative offices and headquarters are located on Davis Islands, near downtown Tampa.
 HCC has over 80 campus clubs, groups and organizations available.